Robotics-Club-IIT-BHU/HDS-Specialization-22/Week1/Week 1 Challenge_2.md

 # Week 1 Challenge 2
-## We hope that you have watched the previous viedos and completed challenge 1
+## We hope that you have watched the previous viedos and completed challenge 1.

-# Now Challenge 2
-## Create this Elbow-Pipe-fitting in SW.
+## Task : Create this Elbow-Pipe-fitting in SW.
 Remember to use all the previously gained knoweledge to make this part.
 Good luck!

 <p align="center">